samblenny/hd1b_other/README.md

 This project uses glyphs from the NeoDunggeunmo (Neo둥근모) bitmap font as downloaded from https://github.com/neodgm/neodgm/releases/tag/v1.521 in November 2021.

-For NeoDunggeunmo copyright and license details, see:
+For NeoDunggeunmo copyright and license details (SIL Open Font License, Version 1.1), see:
 - [neodgm_kr/neodgm/LICENSE-neodgm](neodgm_kr/neodgm/LICENSE-neodgm)